Jerry Nixon on Windows

 Empathy

 This is where empathy comes in.
 Understanding where a developer is on this scale is difficult.
-A kind of cold reading is an important part of personal interaction, and even reading the audience from on stage.
-It’s a mind-meld at scale.
-Changing your tone and intent on the fly is an important ingredient to successful Developer Evangelism.
+A kind of cold reading becomes part of personal interaction, even when reading an audience from a stage.
+It is a mind-meld at scale.
+Changing your tone and intent on the fly is an important ingredient in successful Developer Evangelism.

-Remember, empathy is your ability to understand or feel the emotional state of another person.
-Sympathy, on the other hand, is responding to another person’s emotional state.
-I am not suggesting a Developer Evangelist needs sympathy (though it does not hurt) but that empathy is paramount.
+Remember, empathy is your ability to understand or feel another person’s emotional state.
+Sympathy, on the other hand, is responding to that state.
+I am not suggesting a Developer Evangelist must have sympathy, though it never hurts, but empathy is essential.

-One of the most powerful ways to develop empathy of any type of developer is to live their life.
-It’s walking a mile in their shoes.
-If you wonder what a developer experiences when trying your product, try doing the process from scratch and documenting every single step along the way.
-It’s illuminating.
+One of the most powerful ways to build empathy for developers is to live their life.
+Walk a mile in their shoes.
+If you wonder what a developer experiences when using your product, start from scratch and document every single step.
+It is eye-opening.

 The magic

 Communicating empathy is like magic.
-When you say things like “I know what you mean, the portal tells you to do it this way, but it never works, does it?”
-You are not betraying the good name of your product, you are empathizing with your audience.
-It’s the sort of warm rain to which everyone relates.
+Saying things like, “I know what you mean.
+The portal tells you to do it this way, but it never works, does it?” is not betraying your product; it is empathizing.
+It is the kind of warm rain everyone relates to.

-It’s important to mention here that a Developer Evangelist can easily betray the good name of their product.
-Things like “Yeah, it’s not that stable” or “I’m sick of all these bugs, just like you” can undermine confidence or even the hope of confidence in a product.
-You might feel like you are being honest and genuine with your audience, but you are laying a foundation of distrust.
+It is worth pointing out, however, that you can easily betray your product.
+Saying, “Yeah, it’s not stable,” or “I’m sick of all these bugs, just like you,” can crush confidence in a product and create distrust.
+You might feel like you are being real with your audience, but you are laying a foundation of doubt.

-Here’s the take-away.
-Most developers are struggling.
-When you hear yourself thinking, “It’s not that hard” or “Just use the docs” then you might be falling into the same trap Stack Overflow moderators do.
-You are forgetting that every developer is in a different place and your job is not to prod them to work harder, but to encourage toward hope and help their lives, today, be better and easier.
+Here’s the takeaway: most developers are struggling.
+When you catch yourself thinking, “It’s not that hard,” or “Just use the docs,” you may be falling into the same trap as a Stack Overflow moderator.
+You are forgetting that every developer is at a different place.
+Your job is not to prod them to work harder but to encourage them toward hope and to make their lives better and easier today.

-Find ways to look at developers with empathy; a compassion that lets you be willing to talk slower, present 101 instead of 401 sessions, re-explain the very concept you have already explained a thousand times before, and look forward to their success, not yours.
+Find ways to look at developers with empathy, with a compassion that helps you slow down, present 101 instead of 401 sessions, re-explain a concept you have already explained a thousand times, and look forward to their success, not yours.